What is the average salary in Milton, MA?

 Dental Hygienist

-Dental Hygienists clean teeth and examine patients for signs of oral diseases.
+Dental hygienists clean teeth and examine patients for signs of oral diseases.
 They work in dental offices and clinics.
-They help patients understand how to take care of their teeth and gums to maintain good oral health.
+They use special tools to remove plaque and tartar from teeth.

 Find Dental Hygienist jobs in Milton, MA